What Is a Computer Hardware Engineer?

 Salary and Career Outlook

 The BLS reported that the annual median wage of computer hardware engineers was $108,430 in May 2014.
 California employed the highest number of computer hardware engineers at that time, and these employees also made the most money on average.

-In 2012, the BLS reported that approximately 83,300 computer hardware engineers worked in the United States, with an estimated seven percent growth projected between then and 2022.
+In 2014, the BLS reported that approximately 77,700 computer hardware engineers worked in the United States, with an estimated three percent growth projected between then and 2024.
 Jobs were available in various industries including the industrial, commercial, scientific, and military sectors.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: